Spectre7651/AH-Project/README.md

 ## This is a daily sync of my laptop files for the project.

 ## Notes
-To use a bin search and bubble sort I could make a leaderboard with the person with the most points the quickest at the top.
+To use a bin search and bubble sort I could make a leaderboard with the person with the most points the quickest at the top. -- do this next

+The Caeser cipher page is almost working so will just copy and change for the others then comment it.

 ### Files: